tiyd-rails-2015-01/tiyd-rails-2015-01.github.io/notes/reflections.md

 * Readings at night were largely ignored.
 Probably better to have smaller sets of reading.
 * Git immersion stunk.
 Pro Git better?
 * Update assignment JSONs as we work through cohort 4.
+* Write an Address Book assignment to follow Address Book Data Structure (and beef up requirements of ABDS a bit)

 Rails approach for next time: